mulonemartin/nginx-proxy/README.md

     $ docker run -e VIRTUAL_HOST=foo.bar.com  ...

-The containers being proxied must [expose](https://docs.docker.com/reference/run/#expose-incoming-ports) the port to be proxied, either by using the `EXPOSE` directive in their `Dockerfile` or by using the `--expose` flag to `docker run` or `docker create`.
+The containers being proxied must [expose](https://docs.docker.com/engine/reference/run/#expose-incoming-ports) the port to be proxied, either by using the `EXPOSE` directive in their `Dockerfile` or by using the `--expose` flag to `docker run` or `docker create`.

 Provided your DNS is setup to forward foo.bar.com to the a host running nginx-proxy, the request will be routed to a container with the VIRTUAL_HOST env var set.

+### Image variants

+The nginx-proxy images are available in two flavors.

+#### jwilder/nginx-proxy:latest

+This image uses the debian:jessie based nginx image.

+    $ docker pull jwilder/nginx-proxy:latest

+#### jwilder/nginx-proxy:alpine

+This image is based on the nginx:alpine image.

+    $ docker pull jwilder/nginx-proxy:alpine

 ### Docker Compose